mitchellkuester/Code-for-xshadowpediax/README.md

 # Code-for-1shadowspokedex1
-All the code needed to create my website using WordPress.
+All the code needed to create my website using (https://wordpress.com).